 It was the 4th day and 277th mile of a 7-day, 455-mile bike journey from Stockholm to Fäviken, a world-renowned restaurant located in a remote corner of Sweden’s Jaemtland region.

-When that rainstorm hit, we were a measly 12 miles west of Sundsvall and about to enter 120 miles of sparsely populated Swedish countryside with no option to bail out with a car, bus, or train (also, few trains in Sweden let passengers board with bikes).
+When that rainstorm hit, we were a measly 12 miles outside of Sundsvall and about to enter 120 miles of sparsely populated Swedish countryside with no option to bail out with a car, bus, or train (also, few trains in Sweden let passengers board with bikes).
 With only two days to cover the remaining 108 miles to Östersund, we were in a bike or bust situation.

 “Do you want to go back to Sundsvall?
 Give up?
 Take the train?”
 Jon asked.

 I did.
 I really did.
 The trucks, narrow highway, and rain made for a terrifying combination.
 I was cold, wet, and still a little upset from an earlier disagreement about directions.
 But I knew he didn’t want to give up; that this was something he’d wanted to do for years.

 “No,” I said finally, “Let’s just try to make it another 15 miles.”

 Given the challenge, why had I agreed to the seemingly crazy idea of biking to Fäviken from Stockholm?
 An idea that required so much more effort and planning than simply flying and taking a taxi ride there?
 Well, there were a few reasons:

 Travel is no longer just about what I want to do